 Portola is a biopharmaceutical company that develops and commercializes treatments for thrombosis (clotting of the blood), other hematologic (blood) diseases, and inflammation.
 Portola’s main product, Andexxa, is used for patients treated for blood clotting when anticoagulation needs to be reversed due to life-threatening or uncontrolled bleeding.
 During the Class Period, Defendants touted Andexxa’s revenues and prospects, calling it one of the most successful drug launches in the past 30 years and emphasizing the “strong demand for Andexxa.”

 However, unbeknownst to investors, the Company’s statements concerning Andexxa were false and misleading.
-Rather than having “strong demand,” Andexxa’s astronomically high wholesale price of up to $49,500 per dose forced many of Portola’s clients to curtail their use of Andexxa after performing utilization reviews of the drug’s cost effectiveness.
+Rather than having “strong demand,” Andexxa’s astronomically high wholesale price of up to $49,500 per dose forced many of Portola’s clients to curtail their use of Andexxa after performing utilization reviews of the drug’s cost-effectiveness.
 This caused Andexxa’s quarterly sales growth to Tier 1 hospitals, Portola’s most important accounts, to collapse and become “flat.”
 Furthermore, Portola manipulated Andexxa net product revenue by understating its reserves for product returns.

-The truth began to be revealed on January 9, 2020, when Portola announced preliminary revenues that fell short of analyst expectations by a wide margin and the Company was forced to admit that demand for Andexxa was falling dramatically due to the utilization reviews and the short shelf life of an earlier version of the product.
+The truth began to emerge on January 9, 2020, when Portola announced preliminary revenues that fell short of analyst expectations by a wide margin and the Company was forced to admit that demand for Andexxa was falling dramatically due to the utilization reviews and the short shelf life of an earlier version of the product.
 In addition, Portola disclosed that it was taking a substantial charge of $5 million for unused and returned Andexxa previously recognized as revenue and incorporated into the Company’s revenue growth numbers.
 On this news, the Company’s share price fell approximately 40%.
-On February 22, the Company held a conference call revealing in more detail the serious problems with customers’ adoption of Andexxa and confirmed investors’ concerns after the Company’s preliminary announcement in January.
+On February 22, 2020, the Company held a conference call revealing in more detail the serious problems with customers’ adoption of Andexxa and confirmed investors’ concerns after the Company’s preliminary announcement in January.
 On this news, the Company’s share price declined approximately 19%.